our clinical studies

 SAPHIR: characterizing the auditory profile of patients with neurodegenerative diseases

 The objective of the SAPHIR trial is to investigate the prevalence of cochlear synaptopathy in people with early-stage neurodegenerative diseases (Amnestic Mild Cognitive Impairment and Parkinson’s), versus a control group.
-The study will enroll 309 participants aged between 50 & 85 years old, divided into 3 groups:
+The study will enroll 309 participants aged between 50 and 85 years old, divided into 3 groups:

 1/ Amnestic MCI of neurodegenerative origin (e.g., – Alzheimer’s disease)

-2/ Parkinson’s disease patients
+2/ Parkinson’s disease

 3/ Age-matched control group